Chart Color Schemes

 Castle Hill - South's population is slightly older than the national pattern

-Castle Hill - South has a median age of 40, which is higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
-The 45-54 cohort is notably over-represented in Castle Hill - South at 14.2%, while the 25-34 year-olds are under-represented at 9.0%.
-Between 2021 and the present, the population of those aged 15 to 24 has grown from 11.9% to 13.8%, and the 75 to 84 cohort has increased from 5.5% to 6.6%.
-Conversely, the 25-34 cohort has declined from 10.2% to 9.0%, and the 5-14 group has dropped from 14.8% to 13.7%.
-By 2041, demographic modeling suggests that Castle Hill - South's age profile will change significantly.
-The 85+ age cohort is projected to surge dramatically, increasing by 396 people (155%) from 255 to 652.
-Notably, the combined 65+ age groups are expected to account for 59% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 0-4 and 35-44 cohorts are expected to experience population declines.
+Castle Hill - South has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 years and Australia's median age of 38 years.
+The 45-54 age cohort is notably over-represented in Castle Hill - South at 14.2%, compared to the Greater Sydney average.
+Conversely, the 25-34 age group is under-represented at 9.0%.
+Between 2021 and the present, the population of 15 to 24-year-olds has grown from 11.9% to 13.8%, while the 75 to 84 cohort increased from 5.5% to 6.6%.
+During this period, the 25 to 34 age group declined from 10.2% to 9.0%, and the 5 to 14 group dropped from 14.8% to 13.7%.
+By 2041, demographic modeling projects significant changes in Castle Hill - South's age profile.
+The 85+ age cohort is expected to surge dramatically, increasing by 395 people (154%) from 256 to 652.
+Notably, the combined 65+ age groups are projected to account for 59% of total population growth, reflecting the area's aging demographic trend.
+Meanwhile, the 0 to 4 and 35 to 44 cohorts are expected to experience population declines.